DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: Empirical Study

 \subsubsection{Off-policy DTR Bandit Algorithm Evaluation}

 For any given DTR bandit algorithm $\mathcal{A}$, we want to evaluate its performance using the average reward it collects up to each fixed time $T$, \ie,

 where $A_{t,1}$ and $A_{t,2}$ are obtained by running algorithm $\mathcal{A}$.
-Since we only have access to outcomes of the treatments administered in the STAR*D dataset and never for treatments not administered, estimating ${g}_T(\mathcal{A})$ using this dataset is nontrivial.
+Because we only have access to outcomes of the treatments administered in the STAR*D dataset and never for treatments not administered, estimating ${g}_T(\mathcal{A})$ using this dataset is nontrivial.
 This is known as off-policy evaluation.

-Our key idea for off-policy DTR bandit algorithm evaluation stems from the Policy-Evaluator Algorithm proposed in \citet[Algorithm $1$]{li2011unbiased}, which gives an unbiased estimator of the average reward up to $T$ for contextual bandit algorithms.
+Our key idea for off-policy DTR bandit algorithm evaluation stems from the Policy-Evaluator Algorithm \citep[Algorithm $1$]{li2011unbiased}, which gives an unbiased estimator of the average reward for contextual bandit algorithms.
 Assume that $S$ is a dataset obtained from a \textit{uniformly} randomized sequential trial, \ie, $(a_1,a_2)$ are chosen uniformly at random to generate the data.
 Then we could evaluate a DTR bandit algorithm $\mathcal A$ as follows.
 We play through the data sequentially.
 First we set $t=0$.
-For each data point $(x_1, a_1, y_1, x_2, a_2, y_2)$ in $S$, we first show $x_1$ to $\mathcal A$.
+For each data point $(\textbf{x}_1, a_1, \textbf{x}_2, a_2, \textbf{x}_3, y)$ in $S$, we first show $\textbf{x}_1$ to $\mathcal A$.
 If it takes an action different from $a_1$ in the first stage, we skip this data point, ignoring the outcomes, not adding it to our history, and not increasing the time counter $t$.
-Otherwise, we additionally show $(a_1,y_1,x_2)$ to $\mathcal A$.
+Otherwise, we additionally show $(a_1,\textbf{x}_2)$ to $\mathcal A$.
 Again, if it takes an action different from $a_2$ in the second stage, we skip this data point.
-Otherwise, if it matched both $a_1$ and $a_2$, we add the outcomes (divided by $T$) to our cumulative reward, add the data point to our history, and increment $t$.
+Otherwise, if it matched both $a_1$ and $a_2$, we add the outcome (divided by $T$) to our cumulative reward, add the data point to our history, and increment $t$.
 We repeat this procedure until we get $T$ samples in our trajectory.
 In the end, we must have an unbiased estimator for ${g}_T(\mathcal{A})$.
-The detailed evaluation procedure is summarized in \cref{alg: replay}.